Brian Boland (tennis): University of Virginia

 On August 1, 2001, Boland was named head coach of the University of Virginia men's tennis team.
 He turned the program into a national tennis powerhouse.
 Virginia won the program's first ever ACC Championship in 2004 under Boland.
 He led the team to 11 more ACC titles and a historic conference winning streak.
 In 2013, he helped Virginia cap off its 30–0 season by leading the team to its first NCAA Men's Tennis Championship.
 Boland was named the 2013 National Coach of the Year by the United States Olympic Committee.
 On May 19, 2015, he once again led Virginia to an NCAA Championship, the second in three years, as the Cavaliers defeated Oklahoma 4–1 in the finals.

 Despite having their historic ACC winning streak snapped during the 2016 season, Boland's team still secured its 13th consecutive ACC regular season title.
 On May 24, 2016, the team won the NCAA Title for the second consecutive year, and the program's third in four years.
 Boland finished his tenure as the Cavaliers' head coach by leading the team to its third straight NCAA Championship, defeating North Carolina in the championship match.

 During his time at Virginia, Boland coached numerous players who went on to have professional careers, including Somdev Devvarman, Dominic Inglot, Treat Huey, and Jarmere Jenkins.
 In addition to his USOC National Coach of the Year Award, Boland also received numerous accolades during his coaching career.
 He has been named ACC, MVC, ITA Regional coach of the year multiple times and was recognized as the 2008 and 2016 ITA National Coach of the Year.

 United States Tennis Association

 On March 29, 2017, Boland was announced as the next USTA Player Development Head of Men's Tennis, replacing Jay Berger.
 His term officially began following the conclusion of the 2017 college tennis season.

 Baylor University

 On May 24, 2018, Boland was hired as the director of tennis and head men's tennis coach at Baylor.
 On July 29, 2020, Boland announced his resignation after allegations that he sent inappropriate messages to a student who had hoped to join Baylor's women's team.
 On September 10, 2024, U.S. District Judge Alan Albright ordered that all counts and claims against Boland be dismissed without prejudice.

 Boland College Tennis Placement

 In 2024, Boland founded Boland College Tennis Placement, a service dedicated to guiding student-athletes through the college tennis recruiting process.
 The program offers personalized mentoring to help players secure college roster spots and scholarships.

+Hampden-Sydney College

+On July 29, 2026, Boland was named head tennis coach at Hampden-Sydney College.